JacopoMangiavacchi/SwiftNLC/README.md

 For simplicity you can find the generated fastText model I'm using in my test in the fastText-Models main subfolder (../../fastText-Models/wikimodel.bin)

-The fastText-Skipgram project contains Swift code to be executed on Linux or macOS environments to import a JSON file containing the Dataset to be used for training the NLC model.
-It output a ...
+The fastText-Skipgram project contains Swift code to be executed on Linux or macOS environments to import a JSON file containing the fastText vectorized Dataset to be used for training the NLC model.

 Build with C++11 extension support: